VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

   with `-remoteWrite.maxDiskUsagePerURL` command-line flag.
   If you don't want to send all the buffered data from the directory to remote storage then simply stop `vmagent` and delete the directory.

-* If `vmagent` runs on a host with slow persistent storage, which cannot keep up with the volume of processed samples, then is possible to disable the persistent storage with `-remoteWrite.disableOnDiskQueue` command-line flag.
+* If `vmagent` runs on a host with slow persistent storage, which cannot keep up with the volume of processed samples, then it is possible to disable the persistent storage with `-remoteWrite.disableOnDiskQueue` command-line flag.
 See [these docs](#disabling-on-disk-persistence) for more details.

 * By default `vmagent` masks `-remoteWrite.url` with `secret-url` values in logs and at `/metrics` page because